 In such fraught circumstances, the ECB might have little choice but to maintain the €80bn a month programme beyond March, in spite of heated opposition from the Bundesbank and other ‘hard money’ ECB constituent central banks.

-Such a measure, in spite of both a stronger dollar and higher anticipated euro area inflation, would meet considerable criticism in Germany and elsewhere.
+Such a measure, in spite of both a stronger dollar and higher anticipated euro area inflation, would almost certainly meet considerable criticism in Germany and elsewhere.
 It would indicate that the ECB was guided in its QE programme less by monetary policy considerations and a desire to increase inflation towards the 2% level, and more by the need to shore up Italy’s economy and banks.

 If Italy votes Yes on 4 December, the ECB will have a greater incentive to start ‘tapering’ its asset purchases, either by running down the monthly purchases to zero over a set period or by buying a smaller monthly volume over a longer time, with a possible option for reductions to zero depending on international bond yields.
 Tapering would be a gamble that could reignite a widening of yield spreads, but would meet widespread objections that the ECB’s excessive easy policies since 2012 are creating counterproductive distortions.

 As Jens Weidmann, the Bundesbank president, has put it, intended ECB monetary policy effects are diminishing over time but unwanted side effects are increasing.
-He has opposed the ECB’s QE continuously but fruitlessly since it started in March 2015.
+He has opposed the ECB’s QE continuously but fruitlessly since it started in Match 2015.

 The Bundesbank argues that a further reason to lower the asset purchase programme is to prevent a further fall in the euro.
 This would not only damage the single currency’s credibility in northern Europe but also increase the already very large German and Dutch current account surpluses and provoke more criticism – not least from Washington – on Germany’s role in international economic imbalances.